How Long Should You Wait Before Sealing Your Concrete Driveway?

 - Clean the concrete driveway.

 You want to make sure to clean the driveway before sealer is applied.
 Otherwise, anything left on the driveway will be sealed into the concrete and could lead to staining and discolorations.
+Debris could also lead to small cracks, which can overtime become larger cracks.
 To clean the driveway, start by sweeping it off with a broom to remove leaves, dirt, and other debris.

 Next, take a garden hose and nozzle and spray off the driveway to remove any remaining dust and dirt.
 If there are stains in the concrete that have started to appear, you will want to get these removed.
 You may use a pressure washer to help remove stains, but you do need to be careful to avoid damaging the concrete by not holding the end of the power washer wand too close to the cement.